egemen-dev/mobility_uniqueness/README.md

 # Mobility Uniqueness

-Mobility Uniqueness is a Ruby gem that extends the [Mobility](https://github.com/shioyama/mobility) gem by enabling uniqueness validation on translated attributes across multiple locales.
+Mobility Uniqueness is a Ruby gem that extends the [Mobility](https://github.com/shioyama/mobility) gem by enabling uniqueness validation on translated string attributes across multiple locales.
 With this gem, you can validate the uniqueness of translations on attributes in ActiveRecord models, ensuring consistency and preventing duplicate entries in different languages.
 It's designed to work seamlessly with **Mobility's default :key_value backend**, integrating directly into your model validations.

 ## Methods
-* `validates_uniqueness_of_translated(*args, message: 'custom message')` - Validates that the specified attributes are unique across all locales
+* `validates_uniqueness_of_translated(*args, message: 'custom message')` - Validates that the specified string attributes are unique across all locales

 Default error message is _'violates uniqueness constraint'_ if the error message is not specified.